 The officer’s hesitation may be prompted by different kinds of sensibility - they may simply not want to be party to circulating the word in any form, use or mention; they would like the word to go away and not saying it is a step in the right direction.
 Even if the officer does say it, a newspaper reporting the case will most likely not print it.
 Instead, a report may repeat the original “racist epithet” formula or, alternatively, print the word in a censored form, say, ******, which may be modified by providing one or two letters as clues.

 This curious practice of giving clues is a modification of the slip-of-paper compromise: the reader now does not have to see the word, but is enabled to infer it, and the more clues provided the less uncertain becomes the inference until the word is staring you in the face.
 If you want to check the first line of Philip Larkin’s poem, This Be The Verse, online sources will offer you as the second word several versions: “****”, “***k”, “f**k” and “f*ck”.
 It is an interesting question why anyone should think “f*ck” preferable as an alternative to what Larkin actually wrote in those heady days back in the 1970s when people were trying to say and write what they meant.
-The obvious answer is that they now mis-quote it as “f*ck” because they do not even want to see the complete word, just as the police officer did not want to hear the racist epithet even in the form of a mention.
+The obvious answer is that they now mis-quote it as “f*ck” because they do not want anyone to see the complete word, just as the police officer did not want to hear the racist epithet even in the form of a mention.

-There is a back story relevant to the discussion.
+There is a back story perhaps relevant to the discussion.
 In all the main monotheistic religions, use or mention of the name of God is hedged about with prohibitions, taboos, and contextual requirements; it is one of the Ten Commandments that “Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain” (Exodus 20:7).
-This requires interpretation, and indeed since it was first written down, many (millions of?) man-hours - paid and unpaid - have been devoted to its exegesis.
+This requires interpretation, and indeed since it was first written down, many (millions of?) man-hours have been devoted to its exegesis.
 One fairly common interpretation leads to the conclusion that, really, one should not use the name of the **** at all, though whether that is a matter of piety or prudence has also to be decided.

 There is also a heresy within Russian Orthodoxy which goes in the reverse direction.
 The name of God should not be used carelessly because the name of God is God, rather in the way that some mathematicians think that the number names are the numbers, without any other kind of existence than the words we commonly employ - though that existence is reckoned well-worth having.

-Those who believe that the name of God is God (the heresy is still alive) are called Imyaslavtsy, meaning Those who glorify the Name.
+Those who believe that the name of God is God - the heresy is still alive - are called Imyaslavtsy, meaning Those who glorify the Name.
 When in 1913 Nicholas the Second of Russia was told that Russian monks on Mont Athos had become infected with the new heresy, he despatched a gunboat and two transport ships to Mont Athos.
 The Archbishop of Vologda was put ashore and held lengthy talks in which many monks identified themselves as heretics and refused to recant.
 As a result, initiative was passed back to the repressive apparatus of the Russian state.
 Troops came ashore, rounded up the heretics - killing four, injuring around fifty - and eventually loaded over eight hundred monks onto the ships for transport to Odessa where a few were found Not Guilty and allowed to return to Athos; rather more were jailed; and the remainder defrocked and sent into internal exile.

 This little discussion actually has an ultra-modern relevance.
 There has always been a part of linguistics, notably that associated with the making of dictionaries, which has interested itself in first uses of a word, subsequent developments in the way the word is used, and in some cases, a word’s fall into disuse.
 Such corpus linguistics was heavily dependent on printed texts and was extremely laborious work.
 Modern computer-based data harvesting radically alters the situation: provided it is online, truly huge amounts of data can be harvested with ease.
 Take any word which, say, has recently become popular and it will be possible to track its origins, its often-global dissemination, its typical users (classified along any dimensions you like), and so on.
-But there is a catch.
+But there is a hazard involved.

 Suppose I want to give an example of a newly popular word and choose “genderfluid”.
 Then if what I write should appear online, a data-harvesting program designed to pick up occurrences of the word will pick it up.
 But I haven’t used the word; I have mentioned it.
 And unless the program is trained to distinguish use and mention it cannot ground certain interpretations which human users of the data might want to make.
 Unable to distinguish use and mention, a program would not differentiate between such very different occurrences of “genderfluid” as these: